All programs run approximately 1 hour in total and cost $180 per group unless otherwise noted. Groups can contain a max of 30 students.

 Make our beachfront on Manhasset Bay your classroom by introducing students to the many micro-environments found in the intertidal zone.
-Discover the physical, chemical, and biological factors that make the a beach a unique ecological zone.
-Students should be prepared to get shoes wet.
-1 1/2 hour program
+Discover the physical, chemical, and biological factors that make the beach a unique ecological zone.
+Students should be prepared to get shoes wet. *Note 1.5 program. $215

 Discover what lives in and around Manhasset Bay.
 Investigate the various habitats on our beach.
 Try to find crabs, worms, clams, and snails.
 Students should be prepared to get shoes wet.

 Introduce students to the basic components of the forest environment.
-By observing soil and the various types of vegetation growing in it, discover how producers, consumers, and decomposers all work together to produce a balanced ecosystem.
+By observing soil and the various types of vegetation growing in it.
+Discover how producers, consumers, and decomposers work together to produce a balanced ecosystem.